 3. Are there any absences that are considered to be “excused”?

 Yes.
-If your child must miss school because of religious observances (or for the official "Take Your Child To Work Day" in the spring), please state this on your attendance line message.
+If your child must miss school because of religious observances (or for the official "Take Your Child To Work Day" in the spring), please state this in the Parent Portal.
 We will make sure that these absences are not counted in the cumulative total used for report cards and/or the state attendance report.